Busy beaver: Maximum shifts function S

-Because these Turing machines are required to have a shift in each and every transition or "step" (including any transition to a Halt state), the max-shifts function is at the same time a max-steps function.
+Because normal Turing machines are required to have a shift in each and every transition or "step" (including any transition to a Halt state), the max-shifts function is at the same time a max-steps function.

-Radó showed that S is noncomputable for the same reason that Σ is noncomputable — it grows faster than any computable function.
+Radó showed that S is noncomputable for the same reason that Σ is noncomputable – it grows faster than any computable function.
 He proved this simply by noting that for each n, S(n) ≥ Σ(n).
-Each shift may write a 0 or a 1 on the tape, while Σ counts a subset of the shifts that wrote a 1, namely the ones that hadn't been overwritten by the time the Turing machine halted; consequently, S grows at least as fast as Σ, which had already been proved to grow faster than any computable function.
+Each shift may write a 0 or a 1 on the tape, while Σ counts a subset of the shifts that wrote a 1, namely the ones that had not been overwritten by the time the Turing machine halted; consequently, S grows at least as fast as Σ, which had already been proved to grow faster than any computable function.

-The following connection between Σ and S was used by Lin & Radó [Computer Studies of Turing Machine Problems, 1965] to prove that Σ(3) = 6: For a given n, if S(n) is known then all n-state Turing machines can (in principle) be run for up to S(n) steps, at which point any machine that hasn't yet halted will never halt.
+The following connection between Σ and S was used by Lin & Radó (Computer Studies of Turing Machine Problems, 1965) to prove that Σ(3) = 6 and that S(3)=21: For a given n, if S(n) is known then all n-state Turing machines can (in principle) be run for up to S(n) steps, at which point any machine that has not yet halted will never halt.
 At that point, by observing which machines have halted with the most 1s on the tape (i.e., the busy beavers), one obtains from their tapes the value of Σ(n).
-The approach used by Lin & Radó for the case of n = 3 was to conjecture that S(3) = 21, then to simulate all the essentially different 3-state machines for up to 21 steps.
-By analyzing the behavior of the machines that had not halted within 21 steps, they succeeded in showing that none of those machines would ever halt, thus proving the conjecture that S(3) = 21, and determining that Σ(3) = 6 by the procedure just described.
+The approach used by Lin & Radó for the case of n = 3 was to conjecture that S(3) = 21 (after unsuccessfully conjecturing 18), then to simulate all the essentially different 3-state machines (82,944 machines, equal to 2^{10}3^{4}) for up to 21 steps.
+They found 26,073 machines that halted, including one that halted only after 21 steps.
+By analyzing the behavior of the machines that had not halted within 21 steps, they succeeded in showing that none of those machines would ever halt, most of them following a certain pattern.
+This proved the conjecture that S(3) = 21, and also determined that Σ(3) = 6, which was attained by several machines, all halting after 11 to 14 steps.

-Inequalities relating Σ and S include the following (from [Ben-Amram, et al., 1996]), which are valid for all :